 Inflammation plays an important part in fighting invading pathogens and repairing damage in the body.
 But inflammation is only beneficial in the short term, and long term inflammation can be a big problem.

 The curcumin in turmeric is a powerful bioactive anti inflammatory able to fight inflammation at the molecular level.
 Several studies have shown its potency matches that of anti inflammatory drugs, but without the nasty side effects.
+This is the kind of amazing potential we’re talking here!
+Imagine being able to use a curcumin supplement to fight what could otherwise be a deadly disease without any drugs?
+It certainly would something that deserves further investigation.

 2. ANTI AGING BOTH INSIDE AND OUT

-Antioxidants fight oxidative damage:
+Antioxidant’s fight oxidative damage!

 3. CURCUMIN AND HEART DISEASE